What is Click Spamming & Click Injection? And Do They Affect Me?

 But attributing blame is harder than it might seem.
 Often, mobile apps are built using software development kits, or SDKs.
 These are usually distributed by one company and can be used to build thousands of apps over time.

-But often buried in these SDKs is a slice of errant code which is used to generate the malware activity.
-In the case of the DrainerBot mentioned previously, the company, TapCore, who provided the SDK, denied all knowledge of its existence.
+But often buried in these SDKs is a slice of errant code that is used to generate the malware activity.
+In the case of the DrainerBot mentioned previously, the company, TapCore, which provided the SDK, denied all knowledge of its existence.

 The answer is as yet unknown, and successful prosecutions against click fraud and ad fraud are still relatively rare.